dccooper/user_manual/README.md

 While I may not always agree with your point of view, I am commited to hearing you out and disscussing it.

 #### From me to you
+My overarching goal with providing you feedback is to help you more for effective - not to attack you personally, or make you feel foolish.
+When I give feedback, I try to do 3 things:
+1. **Make sure you're ready to hear it**
+I will ask you if I can provide you feedback and try to make sure I give it as soon as I can after I see a opportunity that warrants it.
+2. **Focus on behavior**
+I will tyr and frame it in the form of "when you do x, here's what happens."
+If it's good, I'll follow it up with thank you.
+If it's bad, I'll ask you to try and do it differently next time.
+Either way, if we need to talk about it more, we can talk about it in our one-on-ones.

 You can find out more about how I try to give feedback and why [here](https://www.manager-tools.com/2005/07/giving-effective-feedback
 ).
 If I don't provide you feedback this way - or the way I'm doing it isn't helpful to you - please call me out on it.
 (See Above)

 ### Professional Development
 I want you to succeed and so I want to know what you want to do and where you want to go in your career.
+I commit to helping you as much as I can to help you get where you want to go - even if it's to go work for someone else.
 I've gotten where I have because people have helped me, so it's only right to return the favor.

 ### Personal Space
 If someone is making you uncomfortable at work, please let me know.
 Work is not a place where anyone should feel harrassed, discriminated against, or otherwise uncomfortable.
 (I've been there myself.
 Pounding Tums like candy before you walk in the door isn't fun.)